cesanta/mongoose-os-docs/quickstart/prog2.md

   - origin: https://github.com/mongoose-os-libs/dht  # <-- Add this line!
 ```

-Note - all available libraries are collected under the https://github.com/mongoose-os-libs organisation, so you can browse it
+Note - all available libraries are collected under the https://github.com/mongoose-os-libs organisation.
+They are categorised
-The "API Reference" section provides an easy to use navigation over those
+and documented under the "API Reference" docs section.
-libraries and their API.
 Now, open `src/main.c`, you'll see the following
 skeleton code which initialises an app that does nothing:

 ```c